-The intensity of this DRI generally aligns with the RDG's recommended range of densities and building heights in Developing Suburbs.
-In terms of land use, the project is similar to nearby light industrial facilities to the north along Steele Drive and Pine View Drive.
-However, many areas near the site - especially to the west, south and east - are predominated by single family residential uses.
-This includes areas and properties in other jurisdictions, e.g., the City of Hampton to the south.
-Henry County leadership and staff, along with the development team, should therefore collaborate to ensure maximum sensitivity to nearby local governments, natural resources and land uses.
+The intensity of this DRI generally falls within with the ARC RDG's recommended development parameters for Developing Suburbs.
+In terms of land use, the project is in a part of the region that is experiencing demand for warehouse/distribution development.
+The site is in relatively close proximity to existing warehouse/distribution uses to the northwest, along SR 42 and King Mill Road and along SR 155.
+However, many areas near the site, especially to the immediate west, north, east, and southeast, are unlike this DRI - in that they are predominated by single family residential uses, small homesteads, and undeveloped or forested land.
+This includes areas and properties outside the City of Locust Grove's jurisdiction, e.g., unincorporated Henry County directly to both the north and east of the project site.
+Therefore it will be critical for City leadership and staff, along with the development team, to collaborate to the greatest extent possible to ensure maximum sensitivity to nearby local governments, neighborhoods, natural resources and land uses.

-Additional preliminary ARC staff comments related to transportation and water resources are included in this report.
+Additional preliminary ARC staff comments, related to transportation and water resources, are attached to this report.